WPprodigy/woocommerce-product-fees/README.md

 WooCommerce Product Fees allows you to add additional fees at checkout based on products that are in the cart.
 In the WooCommerce products edit screen, there will be a new product data tab called 'Product Fees' where you can:

 * Give the fee a custom name that is displayed to the customer at checkout describing the fee.
-* Enter the cost of the fee as either a flat rate number or a percenatage.
+* Enter the cost of the fee as either a flat rate number or a percentage.
 * Choose whether or not the fee should be multiplied based on the quantity of the product in the cart.

 Product Settings: